-There are only few error bounds in the literature for approximations to the time-dependent Navier-Stokes equations where the constants are independent of explicit inverse powers of ν (apart from the dependency on ν^{-1} through norms of the exact solution), sometimes called semi-robust, uniform, or quasi-uniform estimates.
-Such bounds were derived by applying stabilization techniques that are also used for convection-diffusion equations, like the CIP method in [48] and the LPS method applied to the convective term in [12,58].
-On the other hand, semi-robust error bounds were obtained for discretizations with stabilization terms that were proposed for different purposes.
-Semi-robust error bounds of the Galerkin discretization with weakly divergence-free finite elements, even without additional stabilization term, can be found in [131].
-The analysis of the Galerkin method with grad-div stabilization, that allows the use of more general, not necessarily weakly divergence-free, finite elements can be found in [12,119] under the assumption that the grid is sufficiently fine $(h \lesssim \sqrt{\nu})$, in [58] with an assumption on the regularity of the finite element solution, and in [60] without any assumptions of this form.
+There are only few error bounds in the literature for approximations to the time-dependent Navier-Stokes equations where the constants are independent of explicit inverse powers of ν (apart from the dependence on ν^{-1} through norms of the exact solution), sometimes called uniform or quasi-uniform estimates.
+An error analysis of the Galerkin discretization with weakly divergence-free finite elements can be found in [108].
+As mentioned above, in this case quasi-uniform estimates can be obtained.
+The analysis of the Galerkin method with grad-div stabilization, that allows the use of more general, not necessarily weakly divergence-free, finite elements can be found in [45].
 Grad-div stabilization was proposed for finite element discretizations to improve the approximation of the conservation of mass.
-In [60], optimal semi-robust bounds for the $L^2(\Omega)$ norm of the divergence of the velocity and the error of the pressure in the $L^2(\Omega)$ norm are derived.
-In [61], LPS stabilized methods are studied.
-Under the assumption that each component of the finite element velocity belongs to the pressure space, a semi-robust estimate is derived for a method with LPS stabilizations for the velocity gradient and the pressure gradient, and the convective term is bounded with the pressure gradient LPS stabilization.
+In [45], optimal quasi-uniform bounds for the $L^2(\Omega)$ norm of the divergence of the velocity and the error of the pressure in the $L^2(\Omega)$ norm are derived.
+In [46], a LPS stabilized method is studied.
+Under the assumption that each component of the finite element velocity belongs to the pressure space, a quasi-uniform estimate is derived by using the LPS stabilization replacing the inf-sup condition.

-▶ Finite element error analyses show that semi-robust estimates are obtained with stabilizations that were not proposed to stabilize dominant convection.
+Finite element error analyses show that quasi-uniform estimates are obtained with stabilizations that were not proposed to stabilize dominant convection.
 The deeper reasons for this behavior are not yet understood.